-What is crypto token?
+What is crypto token

 A token is a cryptocurrency that is issued as a sub-asset of another cryptocurrency like Ethereum, Neo or Waves.
 While coins normally are used as a currency for exchanging value, tokens are different.
 They are normally used as a utility asset for other purposes like asset management, tracking and data storage and other uses.

-How do cryptocurrency tokens work?
+How do cryptocurrency tokens work

 Tokens represent some type of value that now becomes tradable.
-Users who invest in these assets are doing so to have the rights to something such as voting, loyalty points, rewards, etc. They are created using another cryptocurrency as a foundation.
+Users who invest in these assets are doing so to have the rights for something such as voting, loyalty points, rewards, etc. They are created using another cryptocurrency as a foundation.